 In 2019, an IRS amnesty program was launched for those who have renounced their American citizenship (or even those who intend to!).
 The Relief Procedures for Certain Former Citizens offer incentives to noncompliant taxpayers to voluntarily come forward and get caught up on their taxes without being taxed as a covered expatriate.
 Find out how this amnesty program could affect expats’ decisions to renounce their citizenship below!

-What Exactly Are the Relief Procedures for Certain Former Citizens?
+What Exactly Is the IRS Amnesty Program for Former US Citizens?

 Accidental Americans are people who have lived abroad for nearly their entire lives and did not know that they were subject to American taxation.
 Sometimes they may have been born in the US, perhaps while their parents were on vacation or just passing through, and spend the rest of their lives in another country, finding out only much later on that they are subject to American taxation and deeply noncompliant.